MMZK1526/Haskell-WHILE-Code/README.md

 Author: MMZK1526 *et ut* Yitang Chen

-# Haskell-WHILE-Code
-Implement the key points and algorithms from the Imperial College Course Models of Computation.

 # While Language
 ## Introduction
 The ```While Language``` is a simple Turing-Complete language introduced in the Imperial College Course *Models of Computation*.
 I have made an interpreter in ```Haskell``` for this language.